 - Removal of loose bodies

 - Debridement / drainage of shoulder joint infection

-Arthroscope is a small fiber-optic viewing instrument made up of a tiny lens, light source and video camera.
+Arthroscope is a small fiber-optic viewing instrument of a tiny lens, light source and video camera.
 The television camera attached to the arthroscope displays the image of the joint on a television screen, allowing the surgeon to look, throughout the shoulder- cartilage, ligaments, and the rotator cuff.

 Arthroscopy is much less traumatic to the muscles, ligaments and tissues than the traditional method of surgically opening the shoulder with long incisions (open techniques).

 Following the surgery, your surgeon may recommend you to practice certain measures for better outcomes.
 Pain medications will be provided, bandage will be given around the operated shoulder which can be removed after 24 hours and dressings can be placed to cover the wounds.
 Slight swelling of the shoulder may be present after the surgery which is normal.
 Placing ice-packs on the shoulder for about 20 minutes, 3-4 times a day helps reduce the swelling.
-You can return to normal activities when you feel comfortable and a follow-up visit should be scheduled 7-10 days after surgery to monitor your progress.
+You can return to normal activities when you feel comfortable.
+Also, a follow-up visit should be 7-10 days after surgery to monitor your progress.

 If you are interested in scheduling an appointment at JOI Rehab for physical therapy, call (904) 858-7045.
 Come see us!

 All JOI Physicians, Physical Therapists and Occupational Therapists now offer Telemedicine services.
 These are virtual visits from the convenience of your home.
 Furthermore, if you feel that it is best to stay in your own home during this time, we can still provide orthopaedic Telehealth services for you.
 Through the download of the free Zoom app on the your phone, tablet or laptop.
 Our physicians and Telehealth for Physical Therapy can evaluate you and provide the care you need.